kailoulou/HikingLog/README.md

         * city location
 This hashmap will be accessed by the rest of the program including the country map developed by Eingestellt von Solo which we will be using.
 Kai is primarily responsible for the integration and interfacing between these two aspects of the program in development.

-* The majority of the data presented to the user is through the two tableviews.
+* The majority of the data presented to the user is through the two tableviews, each of which display
-    * Displays logged trips
+    * logged trips and
-    * Displays planned trips.
+    * planned trips
 Both tableviews utilize an observable list of trip and plan objects respectively, the constructors of these being defined in the helper files.
 Additionally, there is a listview todo list which uses a simple observable list of type String.

-*  In order for the user to upload pictures of their hike to the log, we will create a drag-and-drop operation within the program.
-This operation will:
-    * Transfer data between two objects
-        * Gesture source object
-        * Gesture target object
-    * Be implemented between our JavaFX program and a desktop application
-    * Transfer data from the users desktop to the program using a dragboard
-    * Utilize the DragEvent class to implement the drag-and-drop gesture.

 * Once the user is finished editing their hiking journal, they will have the option to save it.
 The user can also reload one of their previously saved hiking journals to the program by selecting the specified “Continue Previous Log” button in the start screen.
 These operation will:
     * Utilize the FileChooser class to create a file choosing dialog to select files for saving and opening
     * Use the default system’s progam for file choosing
-    * Only allow .txt files to be loaded
+    * Only allow .csv files to be loaded
     * Write and save the text content to the file once the file name is specified and the save button is pressed

 * More in depth details will be stored in an accordion to the right of the log tab’s tableview.
 The goal of this is to limit clutter on the main page so user experience is not cluttered.
 This will display: